-For example, we might think that pleasure—feeling good—brings us happiness.
-So, we constantly pursue activities that makes us feel good—like eating, drinking, having sex, sleeping, buying stuff, going on vacations.
+For example, we might think that pleasure brings us happiness.
+So, we constantly pursue activities that makes us feel pleasurable.
+Activities like eating, drinking, having sex, sleeping, buying stuff, going on vacations.

 Now, there’s nothing wrong per se with any of these activities, and Aristotle concedes that they can certainly bring happiness temporarily.
 But he argues that when we pursue any of these things excessively, they can ruin our happiness.

 Aristotle has a compelling point.
-If eating becomes our only goal in life, it can cause us to stuff ourselves, eat things that make us feel sick, and to neglect developing other important areas of our life.
+If eating becomes our only goal in life, it can cause us to stuff ourselves.
+Or it can cause us to eat things that make us feel sick and to neglect developing other important areas of our life.

 Eating ice cream is awesome.
 But if eating ice cream becomes our only goal in life, this can undermine our happiness.

 If drinking becomes our only goal in life, it can numb our feelings and thinking.
-It can also cause us to forget large parts of our lives or to act in dangerous, violent, or otherwise inappropriate ways.
+And it can also cause us to forget large parts of our lives or to act in dangerous, violent, or otherwise inappropriate ways.

-If having sex becomes our only goal in life, it can cause us to neglect our own safety and health; to use and hurt other people; and to undermine respectful and loving relationships.
+And if having sex becomes our only goal in life, it can cause us to neglect our own safety and health.
+Or it can cause us to use and hurt other people and to undermine respectful and loving relationships.

 We get the picture.